preposteroo/SOEN342-Project-2025/Final Diagrams and Models/Operation Contract Final.md

 **Cross-References:** Use Case 2: Process Bookings

 **Preconditions:**
-* A client is succesfully authenticated and logged in
+* A client is successfully authenticated and logged in
 * The lesson exists
 * The client does not have other lessons which would overlap